How BottleneckPC Works

 Gaming Score System

 Every CPU and GPU in our database is assigned a gaming score from 0 to 100.
 This score represents relative gaming performance, where 100 is the best currently available hardware.
-Scores are based on aggregate benchmark data from real-world gaming tests, normalized to our 0-100 scale.
+Scores are derived from aggregate benchmark data from real-world gaming tests - primarily TechPowerUp relative-performance data plus GamersNexus and Tom's Hardware gaming suites at 1080p and 1440p - normalized to our 0-100 scale.

-Current database: 297 CPUs and 142 GPUs scored and tracked, with prices updated daily from Newegg product feeds.
+Current database: 310 CPUs and 143 GPUs scored and tracked, with prices updated daily from live retail product feeds.

 Resolution Weights